FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Related Work

-\subsection{Unsupervised Federated Person Re-ID}
+\subsection{Unsupervised Federated Person re-ID}

-Unsupervised federated learning has emerged as a compelling paradigm for person re-identification (re-ID), as it simultaneously addresses two fundamental challenges: data privacy and the need for diverse training distributions.
-In the unsupervised re-ID domain, methods can be categorized as domain-adaptive or purely unsupervised.
-Domain adaptive person re-ID methods \cite{pre_id_cvpr, render_re_id, mutual_mean-teaching} leverage labeled data from a source domain to train models that generalize to unlabeled target domains.
-Moreover, as demonstrated in \cite{reid_spatial_cvpr}, Lv \textit{et al.} proposed that transfer learning techniques help mitigate domain gaps by transferring spatial-temporal features.
-On the other hand, purely unsupervised person re-ID methods \cite{dis_iccv, iics} rely entirely on unlabeled data, employing clustering-based, graph-based \cite{dy_iccv, un_reid_iccv}, or k-NN approaches \cite{un_reid_eccv, un_reid_arxiv} to generate pseudo-labels.
-Among existing clustering approaches, DBSCAN \cite{density_aaai} and BUC \cite{26} are widely adopted due to their ability to iteratively refine pseudo-labels via soft multilabel learning \cite{27}, thereby improving the reliability of unsupervised training.
-In addition, the CAP framework, which was proposed in \cite{CAP}, introduces a camera-aware proxy loss to handle intra-camera variance and a contrastive loss to mitigate inter-camera variance, effectively reducing noise introduced by camera discrepancies during training.
+Unsupervised federated learning has recently emerged as a promising paradigm for person re-identification (re-ID), as it addresses both data privacy concerns and the need for diverse training distributions.
+In unsupervised re-ID, existing methods can be broadly categorized into domain-adaptive and fully unsupervised approaches.
+Domain-adaptive methods \cite{pre_id_cvpr, render_re_id, mutual_mean-teaching} leverage labeled source-domain data to improve generalization to unlabeled target domains.
+For example, Lv \textit{et al.} \cite{reid_spatial_cvpr} showed that transferring spatial-temporal features can help mitigate domain gaps.
+In contrast, fully unsupervised methods \cite{dis_iccv, iics} rely entirely on unlabeled data and commonly adopt clustering-based, graph-based \cite{dy_iccv, un_reid_iccv}, or k-NN-based strategies \cite{un_reid_eccv, un_reid_arxiv} to generate pseudo-labels.
+Among clustering-based methods, DBSCAN \cite{density_aaai} and BUC \cite{26} are widely used due to their ability to progressively refine pseudo-labels and improve training reliability \cite{27}.
+In addition, the CAP framework \cite{CAP} introduces a camera-aware proxy loss and a contrastive loss to reduce intra-camera and inter-camera variations.